 - trees that need trimming to send to an arborist for a quote (usually though they will also want to come out and have a look)

 - where spring bulbs are planted so that you don’t dig them up later in the summer when the foliage has died down

 3. Something to drink and eat

-Having some way to stay hydrated and satiated is crucial to keep the gardener (you) able to work for a longer period of time without having to go inside.
+Having some way to stay hydrated and satiated is crucial to keep you able to work for a longer period of time without having to go inside.

 In summertime in the hot sun and when you are sweating you need to replace the water your body is losing otherwise you can become severely dehydrated.
-In winter it is more your comfort as having a hot beverage will keep you warm on the inside.
+In winter it is mainly for your comfort as having a hot beverage will keep you warm on the inside.

 What to drink (bring in a reusable water bottle, a thermos or reusable sealed travel mug):